cckmwong-data/credit_scoring/README.md

 ## Key Technical Decisions

-### Algorithm Choice – Logistic Regression
+### Algorithm Choice

+**Logistics regression** is chosen with considerations of:
-Chosen for interpretability and suitability in credit risk settings.
-The model’s coefficients map directly to the direction and strength of each feature’s influence on default vs repayment, which is important for explainability and potential regulatory scrutiny.
+- Interpretability and suitability in credit risk settings.
+- The model’s coefficients map directly to the direction and strength of each feature’s influence on default vs repayment, which is important for explainability and potential regulatory scrutiny.

 ### Feature Engineering